mdelder/k8s-pacman-app/docs/stepswise_demo.md

 ### Configure Tower

-Follow the steps listed in the main README file to  [https://github.com/RedHatTelco/k8s-pacman-app#configure-projects-for-servicenow-and-f5-cloud-dns-load-balancer](set up Tower) and to [https://github.com/RedHatTelco/k8s-pacman-app#configure-toweraccess-secret-and-create-ansible-tower-token](set up the tower secret on ACM)
+Follow the steps listed in the main README file to [ set up Tower](https://github.com/RedHatTelco/k8s-pacman-app#configure-projects-for-servicenow-and-f5-cloud-dns-load-balancer) and to [set up the tower secret on ACM](https://github.com/RedHatTelco/k8s-pacman-app#configure-toweraccess-secret-and-create-ansible-tower-token)

 ### Deploying the application